codeforequity-at/botium-speech-processing/README.md

 ## Testing

 Point your browser to http://127.0.0.1/dictate to open a rudimentary [dictate.js-interface](https://github.com/Kaljurand/dictate.js) for testing speech recognition.

+_Attention: in Google Chrome this only works with services published as HTTPS, you will have to take of this yourself.
+For example, you could publish it via ngrok tunnel._

 Point your browser to http://127.0.0.1/tts to open a MaryTTS interface for testing speech synthesis.